Inclusive Technologies for Access & Social Participation

 AC2

-Remote video-mediated language interpreting
+Remote video-mediated sign language interpretation

 Improving access to remote language interpreting for deaf and hard-of-hearing people, this work develops an AR-enabled service for real-time interpreting in critical situations.